 The remuneration of directors consists of a basic remuneration and a performance-linked bonus.
-The upper limits of the remuneration established by resolution at the ordinary general meeting of shareholders held on April 27, 2017, are \(\frac{4}{2}00\) million per year for five directors who are not members of the Audit and Supervisory Committee and \(\frac{4}{3}0\) million per year for three directors who are members of the Committee.
-We have not established an advisory board that includes outside directors to examine remuneration of directors.
-However, we ensure objectivity and transparency by obtaining appropriate involvement of and advice from independent outside directors.
+The upper limits of the remuneration established by resolution at the general meeting of shareholders held on April 27, 2017, are ¥200 million per year for five directors who are not members of the Audit and Supervisory Committee and ¥30 million per year for three directors who are members of the Committee.
+Moreover, to ensure the objectivity and transparency of the procedure for determining remuneration for directors, the Board of Directors meeting held on April 21, 2022 approved the resolution of establishing the Nomination and Remuneration Committee (consisting of one President and CEO and three Audit and Supervisory Committee members who are outside directors) as a voluntary advisory board for the Board of Directors.
+The Nomination and Remuneration Committee receives inquiries from the Board of Directors, and deliberates remuneration for directors and other relevant matters to make a report.